wkh237/react-native-fetch-blob/README.md

 If you're going to concatenate files, you don't have to read the data to JS context anymore !
 In `0.8.0` we introduced new encoding `uri` for writeFile and appendFile API.
 Which make it possible to done the whole process in native.

 <img src="img/performance_f2f.png" style="width : 100%"/>

+## Caveats

+* This library does not urlencode unicode characters in URL automatically, see [#146](https://github.com/wkh237/react-native-fetch-blob/issues/146).
+* When a `Blob` is created from existing file, the file **WILL BE REMOVE** if you `close` the blob.
+* If you replaced `window.XMLHttpRequest` for some reason (e.g. make Firebase SDK work), it will also effect how official `fetch` works (basically it should work just fine).
+* When file stream and upload/download progress event slow down your app, consider upgrade to `0.9.6+`, use [additional arguments](https://github.com/wkh237/react-native-fetch-blob/wiki/Fetch-API#fetchprogressconfig-eventlistenerpromisernfetchblobresponse) to limit its frequency.
+* When passing a file path to the library, remove `file://` prefix.

 ## Changes